Samsung introduced curved TVs into the market to become a big hit. However, curved TV hype faded when consumers complained about their problems.

 In addition, the higher image sharpness tends to be why high-scale cinemas adopt curved screens.

 Although, the enhanced picture clarity is highly observable on curved TVs with huge displays than on TVs with miniature screen sizes.

 Greater Picture Depth

-When people watch curved TVs for the first time, the picture feels three-dimensional to them.
-That can be made possible by the usage of different depth planes on pictures.
+That can be made possible by using different depth planes on pictures.

 Better Contrast on Display